scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

 ![Database Master Follower](img/database_master_follower.png)

-In general a realational database is hard to horizontally scale.
+In general a relational database is hard to horizontally scale.

 However, when limited to a read-only copies, databases are very easy to horizontally scale.